CloudLabsAI-Azure/Terraform-workshop/Terraform/02 - Variables/Guide.md

 You will be able to complete the following tasks:

-- Task 1: Update vnet.tf â€” use a standalone subnet resource
+- Task 1: Update Virtual Network and Subnet
-- Task 2: Create nic.tf â€” add a Network Interface
+- Task 2: Create the Network Interface
-- Task 3: Create vm.tf â€” add a Linux Virtual Machine
+- Task 3: Create the Linux Virtual Machine
 - Task 4: Add and populate variables
 - Task 5: Plan and apply the full configuration

 ---

-## Task 1: Update vnet.tf â€” use a standalone subnet resource
+## Task 1: Update Virtual Network and Subnet

 Subnets are declared as independent `azurerm_subnet` resources.
 This lets you reference the subnet's `.id` attribute from the NIC in the next task.